 A Missouri State Guard Manual from 1944.

-A photograph album of Missouri State Highway Department road and bridge construction projects in various counties in Southeast Missouri in 1923.
+A photograph album of Missouri Highway Department road and bridge construction projects in various counties in Southeast Missouri in the early 1920s.

 Mitchell, Grace Collection (Collection #77 – 1 Folder)

 Donated by Grace Mitchell.
 A photocopy of an 1891 letter from an Indian trader in Anandarko, Oklahoma territory and a photocopy of an 1874 teacher’s certificate from North Carolina.

 Mitchell, Nancy Margaret Collection (Collection #244 - 3 Bookshelves)

 The book collection of Margaret Mitchell, who was the Registrar at Joplin Junior College and Missouri Southern State College from 1950 through 1968.

 Correspondence from Stephen Molitor to his family from 1942-1943.
 Stephen Molitor served in the United States Navy during World War II.